Nocolm/Nocturne-CustomFight/README.md

 # Import a custom fight

-- make sure the folder contains everythings the mod need to load it, and put it in the CustomFight folder.
-The in the packs.json just add what the author of it say or if nothing was say, create a category ( refere to 3 - Edit the songinfo.json and the packs.json )
+- make sure the folder contains everythings the mod need to load it.
+If it's a category with song inside just put it in the CustomFight folder, otherwise if it's not a category, create a folder and name it, then put the song folder inside. **The mod no longer use packs.json**

 # Create a custom fight